iheb-brini/AI-CC/README.md

 # AI-CC
 In this repository, you will find the notebooks for the Machine Learning & AI Course for Beginners.
+The slides of the persentations are in the [slides/](slides/) folder.

 The course is divided into several parts, each part containing a set of notebooks.

-The notebooks are organized in the following way:
+The ML notebooks are organized in the following way:

 - Part 1: Starter Notebooks: [hello_work_AI](01_hello_work_AI/)
 - Part 2: ML Classification tasks: [binary_classification](02_1_binary_classification/) and [multi_class_classification](02_2_multi_class_classification/)